Taiwan vs. China: Lavrov interferes

 Lavrov compares Taiwan scandal with “Ukrainian situation”

 Lavrov criticizes that the United States has created a nuisance out of nowhere – knowing full well what that means for China.
-Washington is following the same line with regard to the “Ukrainian situation,” criticized the 72-year-old foreign politician, according to a report by the Focus.
+Washington is following the same line with regard to the “Ukrainian situation”, the 72-year-old foreign politician complained, according to a report by the Focus.
 Since February 24, Russia has been waging a war of conquest against Ukraine, the USA is supporting Ukraine and supplying weapons, among other things, in the Ukraine war.

 Pelosi trip to Taiwan: China announces ‘punishment’